isabella232/AKS-ANF-Trident-Automation/README.md

   * Azure CLI
   * Terraform
   * Kubectl
-* An Azure account with sufficient permissions to provision AKS, ANF, vnets, subnets and other constructs mentioned in the .tf files
+* An Azure account with sufficient permissions to provision AKS, ANF, vnets, subnets and other constructs mentioned in the .tf files (cusom-role.json can be used to assign the minimum permissions required for deployment)